rkhan8/AdgnitioOguryProject/README.md

 -------------

 This program is used in order to prepare our DMP delivery.
-Thanks to this program, we are able to generate a scoring settings file, an essential file to establish some pattern matching with Ogury's data, and also to make sence, to interprate and to predict each delivery
+Thanks to this program, we are able to generate a scoring settings file, an essential file to establish some pattern matching with other data, and also to make sence, to interprate and to predict each delivery

 > **Note:**